sudo-bmitch/presentations/oss-maintainer-2026/presentation.md

 - OSS maintainers are often solo and unpaid
 - Contributions should focus on creating value
-- Instead of "no":
+- Instead of "no": <!-- .element: class="fragment" data-fragment-index="2" -->
-  > Thanks for the PR, but it's not something I'm willing to maintain.
+  > Thanks for the PR, but it's not something I'm willing to maintain. <!-- .element: class="fragment" data-fragment-index="2" -->
-  > I encourage you to maintain your own fork in case others find it useful.
+  > I encourage you to maintain your own fork in case others find it useful. <!-- .element: class="fragment" data-fragment-index="2" -->
-- That "no" could later become a "yes"
+- That "no" could later become a "yes" <!-- .element: class="fragment" data-fragment-index="3" -->

 Note: